Sino-Soviet split: Chinese radicalization and distrust

 In the first half of 1958, Chinese domestic politics developed an anti-Soviet tone from the ideological disagreement over de-Stalinization and the radicalization that preceded the Great Leap Forward.
 It coincided with greater Chinese sensitivity over matters of sovereignty and control over foreign policy - particularly where Taiwan was concerned.
 The result was a growing Chinese reluctance to cooperate with the Soviet Union.
 The deterioration of the relationship manifested throughout the year.

 In April, the Soviets proposed the construction of a joint radio transmitter.
 China rejected it after counter-proposing that the transmitter be Chinese owned and that Soviet usage be limited to wartime.
 A similar Soviet proposal in July was also rejected.
 In June, China requested Soviet assistance to develop nuclear attack submarines.
 The following month, the Soviets proposed the construction of a joint strategic submarine fleet, but the proposal as delivered failed to mention the type of submarine.
 The proposal was strongly rejected by Mao under the belief that the Soviet wanted to control China's coast and submarines.
 Khrushchev secretly visited Beijing in early August in an unsuccessful attempt to salvage the proposal; Mao was in an ideological furor and would not accept.
 The meeting ended with an agreement to construct the previously rejected radio station with Soviet loans.
+To Khrushchev, Mao's refusal to permit closer military cooperation made Mao an ungrateful and erratic partner, while Mao saw Khrushchev as weak for having prioritized improved relations with the United States that betrayed the communist movement.

 Further damage was caused by the Second Taiwan Strait Crisis toward the end of August.
 China did not notify or consult the Soviet Union before initiating the conflict, contradicting China's previous desire to share information for foreign affairs and violating - at least the spirit - the Sino-Soviet friendship treaty.
 This may have been partially in response to what the Chinese viewed as the timid Soviet response to the West in the 1958 Lebanon crisis and 1958 Iraqi coup d'état.
 The Soviets opted to publicly support China at the end of August, but became concerned when the US replied with veiled threats of nuclear war in early September and mixed-messaging from the Chinese.
 China stated that its goal was the resumption of ambassadorial talks that had started after the First Taiwan Strait Crisis while simultaneously framing the crisis as the start of a nuclear war with the capitalist bloc.

 Chinese nuclear brinkmanship was a threat to peaceful coexistence.
 The crisis and ongoing nuclear disarmament talks with the US helped to convince the Soviets to renege on its 1957 commitment to deliver a model nuclear bomb to China.
 By this time, the Soviets had already helped create the foundations of China's nuclear weapons program.